 if you bear the name “Jew” … are confident that you yourself are a guide to the blind … a corrector of the foolish … you … who teach another, do you not teach yourself? … You who preach that one shall not steal, do you steal?
 You who say that one should not commit adultery, do you commit adultery?
 (2:17-24).

-This is a further indication that these people that judge other are Jews.
+This is a further indication that these people that judge others are Jews.

-Consequently the church existed, to a large extent, within the Jewish culture and sphere of influence.
-These converted Jews naturally retained much of the Jewish mind-set.
+Consequently, the church existed, to a large extent, within the Jewish culture and sphere of influence.
+These converted Jews naturally retained much of the Jewish mindset.
 They did not see Christianity as a new religion.
 They thought of Jesus as the promised Jewish Messiah.
-They viewed themselves as the faithful Jews.
-In their view all Jews that do not accept Christ were unfaithful to the true Jewish religion.
-Therefore the church in the beginning continued all Jewish practices, “traditions” and teachings.
+They viewed themselves as faithful Jews.
+In their view, all Jews that do not accept Christ were unfaithful to the true Jewish religion.
+Therefore the church, in the beginning, continued all Jewish practices, “traditions” and teachings.
 The early church inherited much of its teachings from Judaism.
-In fact the church, in its beginning, was seen by many Christians as a sect of Judaism (Acts 24:5, 14; 28:22).
+In fact, the church, in its beginning, was seen by many Christians as a sect of Judaism (Acts 24:5, 14; 28:22).
 It was decades before Christians realized that the ceremonies and circumcision and sacrifices are now no longer required.

-The view that one is justified by the works of the Law resulted in the Jews relying upon the Law (2:17) for a right standing before God.
-They believed that they would escape the judgment (2:3).
-They believed that one finds forgiveness for sins by the mechanical process of hearing the Law read (2:13) every Sabbath and by an outward compliance (2:28) with the Law, with all its ceremonies and sacrifices.
+The view that one is justified by the works of the Law resulted in the Jews relying upon the Law (Rom 2:17) for a right standing before God.
+They believed that they would escape the judgment (Rom 2:3).
+They believed that one finds forgiveness for sins by the mechanical process of hearing the Law read (Rom 2:13) every Sabbath and by outward compliance (Rom 2:28) with the Law, with all its ceremonies and sacrifices.
 Like the Pharisee that “was praying this to himself: ‘God, I thank You that I am not like other people: swindlers, unjust, adulterers, or even like this tax collector’.
 I fast twice a week; I pay tithes of all that I get” (Luke 18:11-12), the Jews were not aware of their guilt, in spite of the fact that their prophets taught that their “righteous deeds are like a filthy garment” (Isa 64:6).
 The belief that the Law justifies resulted in Jews viewing themselves as elected from the nations of the world as God’s special people to receive the promises made to Abraham, namely to inherit the world (Rom 4:13).

 In summary, the belief that they are justified by the works of the Law caused Jews to believe that they would escape the judgment, but at the same time that it is right to judge other people for doing the same things they do – exactly the behavior that 2:1-3 warns against.